MindzKonnectedAI/SkillSync/job_description/outputRuleData.md

 - **Core Values and Safety Compliance**:
 - Adhere to and support the Core Values of the ISO.
-- Implement the policies and procedures of the ISO Safety Program.
+- Follow and implement the safety policies and programs of the ISO, ensuring compliance with the ISO Safety Program.

 ## Working Conditions and Physical Requirements:
 - **Work Environment**: